 Alternative texts and long descriptions

-How to add alternative text with isEazy Author
+How to Add Alternative Text with isEazy Author

-When you have set the accessible mode for your project in the Project Settings you will see a series of new fields where you can add the alternative text with the following associated symbol:
+When you have set the accessible mode for your project in "Project Settings," you will see a series of new fields where you can add the alternative text with the following associated symbol:

 "Content images should have an alternative description.
 You can dismiss this alert and leave the field blank for decorative images."

-If you add it, instead, you will see the following message:
+If you add it, instead, you will see the following message: "All right!
+Your content is more accessible now".

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.